 Must I pay standing charges on vacant properties?

 Energy bills are made up of two parts:

-Unit rate – the price you pay for each unit of gas or electricity (measured in kWH)
+Consumption: the price you pay for each unit of gas or electricity, measured using the kWh unit rate.

-Your unit rate will change from day to day, because it’s dependent on the amount of energy your household consumes.
-However, a standing charge is a simple flat rate.
-It stays constant whether you use any energy or not.
+Your consumption varies on a day-to-day basis depending on how much energy your household uses – typically more in the winter months than in summer.
+In contrast, the standing charge is a simple flat rate.
+It’s the same every single day regardless of whether you use any energy or not.
 Even when you’re away from home, the standing charge still applies.

-While unit rates cover the cost of the energy itself, standing charges cover all the other costs suppliers incur as part of their business.
-This includes the cost of energy network connection, distribution and maintenance.
+While unit rates determine the cost of the energy you consume, standing charges cover all the other costs your supplier incurs as part of its business.
+This includes the cost of energy network connection, distribution, and maintenance.
 It also includes things like the cost of sending out an employee to take meter readings, and the cost of account administration.

-While all energy plans have standing charges included, there are some suppliers offering a £0 rate.
-This means that although you’ll still see the standing charge listed on your utility bill, it won’t cost you any money.
+The vast majority of energy plans still come with standing charges attached, but some tariffs offer a £0 rate.
+Although you’ll still see the standing charge listed on your utility bill, it won’t cost you any money.
 Although there are suppliers out there that offer plans with no standing charge, the choice is generally quite limited.

 There are additional ways to save money on energy costs if you spend lots of time away from home or own a currently vacant second property.
 Upgrade windows to double-glazed designs with secure locks to both insulate and secure the home – you can add laminated glass or glazing film as added protection from the elements.
 If you leave your home unoccupied during the colder months, try setting your thermostat to a frost setting.
 You could also set the heating on a timer to prevent frozen pipes or other damage while you’re away.